Speaking and Working With Others for Change

 Upcoming in 2026

-In September 2026 – Visiting Scholar at Rumple Memorial Presbyterian Church, Boone, North Carolina.
-I will share more details soon.
+September 2026 – Visiting Scholar at Rumple Memorial Presbyterian Church, Boone, North Carolina.

 On May 31, 2026 – Leading Worship at the Waldensian Presbyterian Church, Valdese, North Carolina.

-April 21, 2026 – Presenting at the Trenton Symposium, Second Presbyterian Church, Roanoke, Virginia.
+April 21, 2026 – Presented reflections on “Sustaining Rootedness in an Age of Instability” at the Trent Symposium, Second Presbyterian Church in Roanoke, Virginia.

-February 15, 2026 – Leading Worship at Paw Creek Presbyterian Church, Charlotte, North Carolina.
+February 18, 2026 – Led the Ash Wednesday Service at Paw Creek Presbyterian Church in Charlotte, North Carolina.

-February 2026 – Presenting on “Iconoclasm as a Symbolic Expression Transforming Public Spaces Once Dominated by Confederate Memorials” for the Meeting of the Global Network of Research Centres for Theology and Religion in Curitiba, Brazil.
+February 2026 – My presentation on “Iconoclasm as a Symbolic Expression Transforming Public Spaces Once Dominated by Confederate Memorials” for the Meeting of the Global Network of Research Centres for Theology and Religion in Curitiba, Brazil contributed to a discussion on Public Memory.
+Scholars from the Netherlands, South Africa, Germany, Brazil, among other places, presented papers during the conference.

-On January 14, 2026, Union’s Charlotte Campus will be hosting from 9:00-1:30 a Lenten Preaching and Teaching Planning Day for pastors and religious leaders.
-For more information and to register for this event, please email Perrin.Anderson@upsem.edu.
+On January 14, 2026, Union’s Charlotte Campus hosted from 9:00-1:30 a Lenten Preaching and Teaching Planning Day for pastors and religious leaders.

-The Society of Christian Ethics will be meeting in Washington, DC in January 2026 and I will be part of a panel discussion on rentier capitalism and presenting a paper on the housing crisis in Charlotte that is tentatively entitled “Wrestling with Reparations, Redlining, and Displacement: A Case Study of Charlotte, NC.”
+The Society of Christian Ethics met in Washington, DC in January 2026.
+I presented a paper on the housing crisis in Charlotte, tentatively titled “Wrestling with Reparations, Redlining, and Displacement: A Case Study of Charlotte, NC.”
+Our panel organized by Dr. Ilsup Ahn focused on rentier capitalism.

 Events in 2025